This past Sunday I let my guard down.

 Time to get out of there.
-The transition from turkey to tinsel and eggnog was ON. $100 on a stuffed reindeer, twinkle lights, a fa la la pillow, two craft beers, and two mochas later, we called it a day.
-Score one for shopping, zero for frugal puritanism.
+The transition from turkey to tinsel and eggnog was ON. $100 on a stuffed reindeer, twinkle lights, a “fa la la” pillow, two craft beers, and two mochas later, we called it a day.
+Score one for shopping and zero for frugal puritanism.

-67% of Millennials and 56% of Gen Xers prefer to shop on online rather than in-store.
-(Big Commerce)… Hey, I’m a Gen Xer and I LOVE to shop online vs. shopping at a store.
+67% of Millennials and 56% of Gen Xers prefer to shop online rather than in-store.
+(Big Commerce).
+Hey, I’m a Gen Xer and I LOVE to shop online vs. shopping at a store.
 I must be on to something big here…

 75% of consumers are more likely to buy from a retailer that recognizes them by name, recommends options based on past purchases, OR knows their purchase history.
-(Accenture)… Ooohh… Big Brother is watching us.
-And we kinda like it!
+(Accenture).
+Uh-oh.
+Big Brother is watching us.
+And we like it!
 Perverted, but true.
 (And oh, so convenient!)

 Only 23 percent of consumers said they prefer visiting shops to enjoy the shopping experience.
-(KPMG)… LAME!
-C’mon, kids!!
-In fairness, I really think it comes down to seasonality.
-The winter months are prime time to get out at least a couple of times, even if it’s nothing more than to window shop and get out da house!
+(KPMG).
+Wait… What?!?
+In fairness, I think it comes down to seasonality.
+The winter months are the prime time to get out at least a couple of times, even if it’s nothing more than to window shop and get out of da house!

 53% of buyers say Facebook informs their purchase decisions.
-(VWO)… Facebook?
+Facebook?
 What’s that?
-Oh yeah, the Devil’s slambook.
+Oh yeah, the Devil’s slam book.
 Meh.
 Count me out.
-I don’t need a service that promulgates death and destruction to guide my purchasing decisions.
-Pass.

 That’s why when you’re strolling the aisles of Macy’s, you can’t help yourself when you spot a cashmere cardigan sweater that’s soft as a llama’s backside.
 You may already have that sweater in Orange, Pink, and Brown, but this one is Red and you don’t have red!